Bake on the Run

 Restaurant in Portland, Oregon, U.S.

-Bake on the Run is a Guyanese restaurant in Portland, Oregon, United States.
+Bake on the Run is a Guyanese restaurant in the Portland metropolitan area, in the U.S. state of Oregon.
 The business was established in 2018.
-Bibi and Michael Singh operate the restaurant from a food cart, which has been installed in the Sellwood-Moreland neighborhood, the Hawthorne Asylum and Lil' America pods, and the Central Eastside district.
-As of 2025, Bake on the Run operates from The Heist in southeast Portland's Woodstock neighborhood.
+Bibi and Michael Singh operate the restaurant from a food cart, which has previously been installed in Portland's Sellwood-Moreland neighborhood, the Hawthorne Asylum and Pan y Pueblo (formerly known as Lil' America) pods, the Central Eastside district and The Heist in southeast Portland's Woodstock neighborhood.
+In 2026, it moved to the 1847 Food Park in Milwaukie.

 Bake on the Run was featured on Top Chef: Portland and was the only Guyanese restaurant on the West Coast, as of 2023.